dylanaldrich/foodbook/README.md

 3. Recipes index page (to see all)?
 4. Filter feature on foodbook detail page, user can click a recipe type (all (default), entree, dessert, side, etc.) and the page will then only display recipes matching that type from the current foodbook
 5. Pagination for search results/saved recipes
+6. Attach an ADD button directly to search results cards so user can add it to their foodbook(s) without navigating to the recipe show page